JackJey/privacy-sandcastle/docs/deploy-to-gcp.md

 In this section we will configure your development environment to get ready to build and deploy resources to Firebase.
 The Instructions below are based on the Linux environment.

-1. Clone Privacy Sandcastle Git Repository : https://github.com/privacysandbox/privacy-sandbox-demos.git
+1. Clone Privacy Sandbox Demos Git Repository : https://github.com/privacysandbox/privacy-sandbox-demos.git
 2. Install the Firebase CLI : https://firebase.google.com/docs/cli#linux
 3. Open a terminal at the root of the project.
 Login and test the Firebase CLI :